ga-dc/outcomes/roadmap/week05/readme.md

 Don’t forget to connect with all speakers on LinkedIn and thank them for their time!

 ## Homework:
-Homework due next Monday at 6 pm: [Final Brand Statement + Draft Resume](https://github.com/ga-dc/outcomes/blob/master/roadmap/week06/HWweek6.md)
+Homework due next Monday at 6 pm: [Final LinkedIn Profile](https://github.com/ga-dc/outcomes/blob/master/roadmap/week07/HWWeek7.md)